itbeaver/marionette_rails_generators/README.md

     $ bundle

+Backbone(1.1.2) and Marionette(2.3.2) are loaded from the gem 'backbone-rails' and gem 'marionette-rails' accordingly.
-To require Backbone and Marionette libraries, add the following to your application.js:
+To require libraries, add the following to your application.js:

 ```javascript
 //= require underscore